melodymennen/no-database-project/README.md

 * `cd` into the project directory.
 * Run `npm install`.
 * Start the server with `nodemon`.
-* Start the web dev server with `yarn start`.
+* Start the web dev server with `npm start`.
 In your browser, open `http://localhost:3000`.

 ## Current Features:
 - display links to daily projects